NeoGeographyToolkit/StereoPipeline/docs/tools/orbit_plot.rst

       --orbit-label pinhole

-We assume that the cameras are in the directory ``dataset1/``, and their names in that directory start with ``pinhole-fwd``.
+We assume that the cameras are in the directory ``dataset1/``, and their names in that directory contain the string ``pinhole-fwd``.

-The slash (``/``) at the end of the directory name is important, as the two strings above will be concatenated to find the camera names.
+The slash (``/``) at the end of the directory name is important, on reading the tool will match the dataset name, followed by some characters, followed by the orbit id.

 The rest of a camera name can be any string ending in ``.tsai`` or ``.json``.
 Hence, only the cameras satisfying this convention will be read.